PhD Program Overview

 - make a plan for developing skills to meet academic and professional goals; and

-Preliminary Oral Exams
+Departmental Preliminary Oral Exam

 The Departmental Preliminary Oral Exam takes place before the School-wide Preliminary Oral Exam.
 The Departmental Exam may not take place until after the successful completion of the departmental qualifying exam.
 The format of the exam is similar to the School-wide Preliminary Oral Exam and is intended to determine if the student is academically prepared to pass the School-wide Preliminary Oral Exam and carry out independent research.

 The exam requires the student to prepare a thesis proposal that will be examined by the faculty exam committee.
-The HPM Departmental Preliminary Oral Exam committee consists of a minimum of three faculty members; one must be the student's adviser.
+The HPM Departmental Preliminary Oral Exam committee consists of a minimum of three faculty members; one must be the student's advisor.
 A fourth alternative committee member should be identified and may choose to participate in the exam.
 Guidelines for the Departmental Preliminary Oral Exam can be found on the Department's portal page (portal login required).

 The School-wide Preliminary Oral Exam takes place after the student has successfully completed the departmental qualifying exam and the Departmental Preliminary Oral Exam.
 The purpose of this examination is to determine whether the student has both the ability and knowledge to undertake significant research in their general area of interest.

-The examiners will be concerned with the student's capacity of logical thinking, breadth of knowledge in relevant areas, and ability to develop and conduct research leading to a completed thesis.
+The examiners will be concerned with the student's capacity for logical thinking, breadth of knowledge in relevant areas, and ability to develop and conduct research leading to a completed thesis.
 While the specific proposal serves as a vehicle for determining the student's general knowledge and research capacity, this examination is not intended to be a defense of a specific proposal.
-The student will be expected to defend the public health significance of the proposal as well as the methodologies use to evaluate the problem.
+The student will be expected to defend the public health significance of the proposal as well as the methodologies used to evaluate the problem.

 The School's PPM governing the PhD program requires students to sit for the School-wide Preliminary Oral Exam prior to the start of their 4th year in the program.
 Failure to meet this deadline necessitates the submission of an extension request by the student to both the Department and the School before they are permitted to continue in the program.